Japanese Tamago Egg Roll Omelet

 - Cook about 90 seconds for the bottom layer to firm up and slightly runny.

-- Grease the pan lightly with olive oil.
+- Grease the pan lightly with oil.

 - Pour another layer of the egg mixture, lifting the rolled egg to let the new layer flow under for about 90 seconds.